Grief comes with loss and change.

 Subscribe to My Newsletter

-Tres Adames, MDiv, BCPC provides Christian counseling in Peoria, Arizona for adults, teens, couples, and families.
-He specializes in helping those struggling with depression, anxiety, self-esteem, anger, addiction, codependency, and relationship issues.
-If you would like to contact Tres or set up an appointment, visit his contact page.
+Tres Adames, MDiv, BCPC provides counseling in Peoria, Arizona for adults, teens, couples, and families.
+He specializes in helping those struggling with grief, depression, anxiety, self-esteem, anger, codependency, and relationship issues.
+If you would like to contact Tres or set up an appointment, visit our contact page.